goshiphq/goship-cms/content/blog/modes-of-transportation-in-logistics.md

 ## Freight Shipping with GoShip.com

-Looking for reliable online shipping service?
+Looking for reliable online shipping services?
 GoShip.com can help!
 Learn more about our convenient freight [shipping services](https://www.goship.com/shipping-services/)!